 My Approach

-In therapy with me, you don’t need to leave any part of yourself at the door.
-Even the parts you might usually hide, judge, or feel unsure about are welcome here.
-I offer a calm, accepting space where you can go at your own pace, without pressure or expectations.
+I offer a calm, accepting and collaborative space where you don’t need to leave any part of yourself at the door.
+Even the parts you might usually hide, judge or feel unsure about are welcome here.

 Portrait photo of Daniela Weetman, counsellor in Lewes and online.